sparkutils/quality/docs/getting_started/connect.md

 - blooms, these are memory intensive by default but may be targeted for later releases if demand is raised,
 - sparkless is, of course, distinctly Spark `Classic` in nature
+- resolveWith
+- validation, documentation
+- enableFunRewrites (they are enabled, by default, on the extension side)